 The five reactions are:

 The concept of ageism goes hand in hand with aging.
 This is a discrimination towards a person based on their age.
-This can manifest is ways like thinking that someone is too old or feeble, making them infirm.
+This can manifest in ways like thinking that someone is too old or feeble, making them infirm.
 Patronizing language like talking too loudly and slowly to an older person can be a form of ageism.
-Changing behavior in some kind of significant way because of a person’s age, like being overly polite can also be ageism.
+Changing behavior in some significant way because of a person’s age, like being overly polite, can also be ageism.

 It is important to note that older people lose certain types of mental and physical abilities.
 They're not necessarily as quick or changeable or flexible as they were before.
 However, this is often made up for with learned or routinized knowledge and skills.
 In other words, it offsets some of the effects of aging.

-In Asian cultures, the elderly are treated as an elevated position in society.
+EXAMPLEIn Asian cultures, the elderly are assigned an elevated position in society.

 Source: This work is adapted from Sophia Author Erick Taggart.